darrenFrowen/Cross-Tenant-DevOps-ServiceConnection/Cross-Tenant-DevOps-ServiceConnection.md

 ![adoscname](.images/adoscname.png)

 07. On the next screen you will be presented with the following screen informing the user that the `The service connection is saved in draft`.
-Copy the `Issuer` ans the `Subject identifier`, copy and save both values they are required when creating the Entra App registration or managed identity.
+Copy the `Issuer` ans the `Subject identifier`, copy and save both values to either a DevOps variable group or Keyvault they are required when creating the Entra App registration or managed identity.

 Note also that the alpanumeric value for the subject identifier is a unique identifier for your Azure DevOps organization, this is what ties the App registration or managed identity to the DevOps orgnisation service connection.